SPH's FY2020 Earnings: Total Dividend Slashed by 79% on the Back of First Net Loss

-Just yesterday, the company released its earnings for the full year ended 31 August 2019 (FY2019).
-The media business is still struggling, with no immediate respite in sight.
-Let’s dive further.
+The company just released its earnings for the full year ended 31 August 2020 (FY2020).
+The media business is still struggling, with COVID-19 making matters worse.

 Show Me The Moolah

-The following shows how SPH’s different business segments performed for FY2018 and FY2019:
+The following shows how SPH’s different business segments performed in terms of revenue for FY2019 and FY2020:

-SPH’s property business, in which SPH REIT (SGX: SK6U) is a part of, shone like a bright spark.
+However, SPH’s property business, in which SPH REIT (SGX: SK6U) is a part of, saw its revenue go up by 10.3%.

-To add on to its woes, SPH’s balance sheet continued to weaken.
+To add on to its woes, SPH’s balance sheet weakened for the year.

 That Media Business

-SPH declared a final dividend of 6.5 Singapore cents per share, which comprises of an ordinary dividend of 5.5 cents and a special dividend of one cent per share.
+SPH declared a final dividend of 1.0 Singapore cent per share.

-Including the interim dividend of 5.5 cents already dished out, the total dividend for FY2019 would be 12 cents per share.
-At SPH’s current share price of S$2.15, the dividend yield is 5.6%.
+Including the interim dividend of 1.5 cents already dished out, the total dividend for FY2020 would be just 2.5 cents per share.

 From The Horse’s Mouth